New South Wales American Suburban carriage stock: Locomotive hauled carriages

 The American Suburban Carriages were built between 1877 and 1912 by a number of manufacturers with timber frames and truss sided body work.
 Due to the truss bodywork, it was difficult to cut doors in the sides of the body so doors at either end of the cars were provided with covered platforms to allow access to the carriages.

 They became the most numerous group of carriages built for any Australian railway system with a total of 659 carriages built.
 A further 196 carriages, known as Lucy Suburban Carriages were constructed between 1913 and 1916 but had steel under frames and separate bodywork.
-While they retained the general layout and appearance of the American Suburban Carriage, they were generally not referred to as such and 193 were later completely rebuilt for use in Electric train stock in the 1920s.